The defining traits of gem-gum-tec

 But that is even beyond the far term goal of gem-gum factories.

-Due to the strong "pessimism" (more formally "conservativeness") of exploratory engineering the reliably predictable part of future tecnology is just the innermost naked core of what will really emerge.
+Due to the strong "safe side wrong" (more formally "conservative") approach of exploratory engineering the reliably predictable part of future tecnology is just the innermost naked core of what will really emerge.
 Part of this "innermost naked core" are just a few base materials.
 But these few alone are, when made into (mechanical) metamaterials, already sufficient for the emulation of an overwhelming plethora of material properties that goes far beyond what we have today (2017).

 Much of the yet to come stuff that cannot yet be expected from the incremental path (including fundamentally unpredictable scientific discoveries) may remain in the final systems.
 But there also often will be strong reasons to ditch earlier legacy technology to not unnecessarily limit the range of situations in which the advanced products will be usable in.

-The space of gem-gum Materials - Insanely big and but still insanely small
+The space of all possible gem-gum Materials - Unfathomably big yet also vanishingly small

 Gemstone based mechanical metamaterials (here called "gem-gum") are a clear (and relatively simple) far term goal of APM.
 "Gem-gum" will extend the material properties that are available to us today to material properties that currently are deemed exotic or even contradictory and seemingly impossible.